 Seafood Watch (SFW) is a program of the Monterey Bay Aquarium that educates and empowers consumers and businesses to make better choices for a healthy ocean.
 You may be familiar with their ubiquitous color-coded Seafood Watch wallet cards that categorizes seafood by levels of sustainability.

 SFW realized that their old site needed updating but didn't know where to start.
 We created a research plan to find out how both consumers and business people made their buying decisions — what information they needed and in what form.
-Our researcher and resident food expert, Thy Tran, started by meeting SFW staff and evaluating the current site and materials before moving on to interviewing business suppliers, buyers, executive chefs, and shoppers at the grocery store.
+Our design researcher and resident food expert, Thy Tran, started by meeting SFW staff and evaluating the current site and materials before moving on to interviewing business suppliers, buyers, executive chefs, and shoppers at the grocery store.

 Exposing the hidden connections in citations